SaaS procurement 2024: benefits, processes, and best practices

 This entire process was highly inefficient, time-consuming, vendor-driven, fragmented, lengthy, and siloed.

 But today, with SaaS solutions, the power comes into the hands of buyers.
-Now, users can actually first-hand experience the SaaS tools with free trials, make better comparisons by gathering information from websites, check reviews, and compare the prices from different vendors to get the best value for money.
+Now, users can actually experience the SaaS tools with free trials, make better comparisons by gathering information from websites, check reviews, and compare the prices from different vendors to get the best value for money.
 Also, the procurement process has become more end users inclusive.
 The entire team can use the software in a free trial and share their inputs.

-This has made the software buying process transparent, highly efficient, short, buyer friendly, collaborative, and scalable.
+This has made the software buying process transparent, highly efficient, short, buyer-friendly, collaborative, and scalable.

 Gartner’s study has shown that more than 60% of the buying process occurs before engaging a vendor.